Membership & League Information

 Judges.
 Each league play night (and especially tournament nights) one member per table will be assigned as a "Judge", meaning they are responsible for reading the rule book and making final calls on any rule disputes.
 On practice nights, the owners of the games are automatically judges.

 Scoring & Stats.
 To encourage competitiveness, every member has a recorded "league rating" in addition to other stats, such as number of wins, second place wins, draws, losses, practices attended, etc. Attendance and earning "victories" on any official league events combine to build your overall league rating.
-The member with the highest league rating at the end of the EBGL season (10 months long) will earn the coveted League Champion title.
+The member with the highest league rating at the end of the EBGL season will earn the coveted League Champion title.

 Mandatory Bonus Fun

 Promotional Events.
 The EBGL is always looking for gaming industry and local game store sponsors and/or partners.
 We will, occassionally, work with our sponsors to promote their products/stores in return for certain benefits to our club members, such as free advertising, tournament and door prizes, discounts, and more!
-For example: recently we teamed up with the Edmonton Oilers/Oil Kings to host the first ever Board Game Bonanza event at Rexall Place.
+For example: the EBGL teamed up with the Edmonton Oilers/Oil Kings to host the first ever Board Game Bonanza event at Rexall Place.
 Member involvement in these events is strongly encouraged and will always count towards their league rating.